Combined BS in Mathematics/MS in Applied Statistics

 The Combined BS/MS Program allows Villanova students to earn both a Bachelor of Science (BS) degree in Mathematics and a Master of Science degree in Applied Statistics (MSAS) in approximately five years.
 Students in the program take graduate statistics courses during part of the time normally allotted to an undergraduate program.

-The accelerated timeframe (typical schedule) for the dual degree depends upon taking four specific courses as an undergraduate.
+The accelerated timeframe (typical schedule) for the dual degree depends upon taking four specific graduate courses as an undergraduate.
 These courses are counted toward both the BS and the MSAS degrees.
-The remaining graduate courses needed are taken following the usual pattern for Applied Statistics graduate students.
+The remaining graduate courses are taken following the usual pattern for Applied Statistics graduate students.
 Degree requirements are subject to change.

 Students who want to submit an application must have

 - enough credits to be considered at least a junior.

 - an overall Grade Point Average (GPA) of 3.3.